What you should know before travelling to Buenos Aires

 How to Detect Fake Argentine Pesos

 Though there are a lot of ATM’s around the city, at times they can run out of money especially around long weekends and holidays.
-It is standard to be charged a transaction fee of ARS180 ( about 10 USD ) each time you withdraw money.
+It is standard to be charged a transaction fee of an average of 5 USD (amount in ARS will change depends on exchange rate) each time you withdraw money.
 ATM’s also have a limit as to how much you can withdraw, that will depend on your debit/credit card, your bank and the country you are from.
-It can go from as low as ARS1000 to as much as AR4000 Definitely talk to your bank and make sure your withdraw limit in Argentina is according to your needs.
+It can go from as low as ARS1000 to as much as AR4000.
+Definitely talk to your bank and make sure your withdraw limit in Argentina is according to your needs.

 Using Credit Cards in Argentina

 Photo ID is often required with a credit card.
 The official valid ID for foreigners is the passport.
 Personally, I don’t like to go out with my most important document, so I normally take my Drivers license and also a copy of my passport.
 This has worked perfectly for me and I managed to use my credit card everywhere without issues.
-Have under consideration that most of Argentinas gateways or credit card machines are still using magnetic swipes and they don’t have wireless cars machines.
+Have under consideration that most of Argentina’s gateways or credit card machines are still using magnetic swipes and wireless card machines are still not very common.
 Don’t be alarmed if you use your visa, master card, Amex or whatever credit or debit card you have to be taken to the restaurant office or counter.
 They do this because they normally have that machine next to the cashier.
 They will swipe your card and return to your table for you to sign the bill.